 Andrew is the principal of Team Better Block and one of the original founders of the Build a Better Block project.
 Alongside his neighbors he built the first two Better Blocks in Dallas, Texas and pioneered the idea of using pop up demonstrations as an urban planning method.
 Over the past eight years he and his team have refined how Better Block fits into community outreach, revitalization, complete streets and public space planning and design projects.
 Now having been used in over 150 communities from Sydney, Australia to Bethel, Vermont Better Block is seen as an alternative to the typical design and defend urban planning method of the past.

-Layne is a project planner for Team Better Block, small business entrepreneur and ice cream aficionado.
+Layne is the Director of Design for Team Better Block, small business entrepreneur and ice cream aficionado.
 His work crosses between planning and design and will provide support to your project with innovative material sourcing and creative street and public space design.
 Prior to consulting Layne worked for Oklahoma City’s Plaza District and the City of Norman’s Development department.
 His graduate thesis focused on the role a signature bicycle and pedestrian network in Oklahoma City could have in creating a more healthy and connected city.
 He holds a Master of Science in Architecture and a Bachelor’s degree in Public Affairs and Administration from the University of Oklahoma.

 Daniel is a project manager for Team Better Block, active transportation enthusiast, and advocate for community-driven development.
 He is a highly organized creative, equally utilizing the left and right hemispheres of the brain, who will act as your direct point of contact on your project and assist in the design and implementation of solutions for your community.
 He holds a Bachelor’s in Visual Communication and a Master’s in Architectural Urban Studies.
 His work has spanned from graphic design and marketing to business development, management consulting, as well as planning and nonprofit management.
 Immediately following the completion of graduate school, Daniel led the development and launch of Tulsa, Oklahoma’s first smart-bike sharing system, while assisting in the development of local policy and regulations for shared-use mobility systems.
 He strives to build innovative and collaborative environments that unite people and generate connections throughout the community.